roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Serverless cluster best practices/Use GPU-accelerated elastic container instances.md

 **Note:** Pods that are mounted with vGPU resources are not supported.

-## Prerequisites
+## Procedure

-An ASK cluster is created or Elastic Container Instance-based pods are created in an ACK cluster.
-For more information, see [Create an ASK cluster](/intl.en-US/User Guide for Serverless Kubernetes Clusters/Quick start/Create an ASK cluster.md) and [Deploy the virtual node controller and use it to create Elastic Container Instance-based pods](/intl.en-US/User Guide for Kubernetes Clusters/Virtual nodes and ECI/Deploy the virtual node controller and use it to create Elastic Container Instance-based pods.md).

-The following is an example on how to run a TensorFlow job for image recognition in an ASK cluster.
+A TensorFlow job for image recognition is used as an example in the ASK cluster to demonstrate how to use GPU-accelerated elastic container instances.

 ![image](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5397297951/p47460.png)

 1. Log on to the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane, click **Clusters**.
+2. In the left-side navigation pane of the ACK console, click **Clusters**.

 3. On the Clusters page, click the name of a cluster or click **Details** in the **Actions** column.

 4. In the left-side navigation pane of the details page, choose **Workloads** \> **Deployments**.

-5. In the left-side navigation pane, choose **Applications** \> **Deployments**.
-On the page that appears, click **Create from Template** in the upper-right corner.

-6. On the **Deployments** page, click **Create from Template**.
-On the page that appears, select a sample template from the drop-down list or create a custom template, and click **Create**.
+5. On the **Deployments** page, click **Create from YAML**, select a sample template or customize a template, and then click **Create**.

     You can use the following YAML template to create a pod.
 In this example, the specified GPU model in the pod is P4 and the number of GPUs is 1.